home-icon

 All data provided by the user in the CMS is stored in $faq_item['data'], this means you can display the entry data, by using <?=$faq_item['data']['question'];?> to display the element in the entry with the name 'question'.
 In this case the element 'question' is a simple text element, so I can access by just using 'question', other element types may need a different approach, check the manual to find out how each elementtype should be retreived.

-There are also 3 extra elements added by default, 'id', 'created_at' and 'updated_at'.
+There are also 3 extra elements added to every entry by default, 'id', 'created_at' and 'updated_at'.
 These three can be displayed using <?=$faq_item['id'];?>, <?=$faq_item['created_at'];?>and <?=$faq_item['updated_at'];?>.